irajs/DASH-IF-IOP/90-Security.inc.md

 </xmp>
 </div>

+[=DRM system=] specific `ContentProtection` elements that do not provide any [=DRM system configuration=] SHOULD NOT be present in an MPD and MAY be ignored by DASH clients.
+The presence of a [=DRM system=] specific `ContentProtection` element is not required in order to activate the [=DRM system=]; these elements are used merely to provide the default [=DRM system configuration=].

+The contents of [=DRM system=] specific `ContentProtection` elements with the same `schemeIdUri` SHALL be identical in all [=adaptation sets=] with the same `default_KID`.
+This means that a [=DRM system=] will treat equally all [=adaptation sets=] that use the same content key.

+Note: If you wish to change the default [=DRM system configuration=] associated with a content key, you must update all the instances where the data is present in the MPD.
+For live services, this can mean updating the data in multiple [=periods=].

+If a DASH client exposes APIs/callbacks to business logic for the purpose of controlling DRM interactions, it SHALL NOT allow these APIs to associate multiple [=DRM system configurations=] for the same [=DRM system=] with the same `default_KID`.
+Conversely, DASH client APIs SHOULD allow business logic to associate different [=DRM system configurations=] for the same [=DRM system=] with different `default_KIDs`.

-### default_KID defines is the contract for DRM system interactions ### {#CPS-default_KID}
+### default_KID defines the scope of DRM system interactions ### {#CPS-default_KID}

 A DASH client interacts with one or more [=DRM systems=] during playback in order to control the decryption of content.
 Some of the most important interactions are:

 * Determining the availability of content keys.
 * Communicating with the [=DRM system=] to make content keys available for use.

 The scope of each of these interactions is defined by the `default_KID`.
 Each distinct `default_KID` identifies exactly one content key.
-The impact of this is further outlined in the chapters describing [[#CPS-client-workflows|DASH client DRM workflows]].
+The impact of this is further outlined in [[#CPS-client-workflows]].

-If a DASH client exposes APIs/callbacks to business logic code for the purpose of controlling DRM interactions, it SHALL NOT allow these APIs to associate multiple [=DRM system configurations=] with the same `default_KID`.
-Conversely, DASH client APIs SHOULD allow business logic to associate different [=DRM system configurations=] with different `default_KIDs`.

 When selecting [=adaptation sets=] for playback, a DASH client SHALL determine the required set of content keys based on the `default_KID` values.
 Upon determining that one or more required content keys (as identified by `default_KID` values) are not available the client SHOULD interact with the [=DRM system=] and request it to make availabe the missing content keys.
-Clients SHALL explicitly request the DRM system to make available all `default_KIDs` signaled in the MPD and SHALL NOT assume that making one content key from this set available will implicitly make others available.
+Clients SHALL explicitly request the [=DRM system=] to make available all `default_KIDs` signaled in the MPD and SHALL NOT assume that making one content key from this set available will implicitly make others available.

 The DASH client and/or [=DRM system=] MAY batch license requests for different `default_KIDs` (and the respective responses) into a single transaction (for example, to reduce the chattiness of license acquisition traffic).

 Note: This optimization might require support from platform APIs and/or [=DRM system=] specific logic from the DASH client, as a batching mechanism is not yet a standard part of DRM related platform APIs.

-#### `default_KID` in hierarchical/derived/variant key scenarios #### {#CPS-default_KID-hierarchy}
+#### default_KID in hierarchical/derived/variant key scenarios #### {#CPS-default_KID-hierarchy}

 While it is common that `default_KID` identifies the actual content key used for encryption, a [=DRM system=] MAY make use of other keys in addition to the one signalled by the `default_KID` value but this SHALL be transparent to the client with only the `default_KID` being used in interactions between the DASH client and the [=DRM system=].